vineet-kumar03/Robo_Apocalypser/README.md

   Step 4.
 Run Scaffold-DbContext command given below in package manager console

-                Scaffold-DbContext "<<Your Db connection string>>" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models -f where <<Your Db connection string>> would be your connection string This command will create the entities classes for you tables in Models folder of DAL layer.
+                Scaffold-DbContext "<<Your Db connection string>>" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models -f
+                         -where <<Your Db connection string>> would be your connection string

+                 This command will create the entities classes for you tables in Models folder of DAL layer.
                  While running this command please make sure "ROBOT_Apocalypser_DAL" should be selected as default project in package manager console